rednafi/rednafi.com/content/go/deferred_teardown_closure.md

     - Testing
 ---

-While watching Mitchell Hashimoto's excellent talk[^1] on Go testing, I came across this neat technique for deferring teardown to the caller.
+While watching Mitchell Hashimoto's excellent [talk] on Go testing, I came across this neat technique for deferring teardown to the caller.
 Let's say you have a helper function in a test that needs to perform some cleanup afterward.

 You can't run the teardown inside the helper itself because the test still needs the setup.
 For example, in the following case, the `helper` runs its teardown immediately: